Providing your own emergency power is safer when you follow some basic guidelines

 - NEVER use a generator indoors, including in homes, garages, basements, crawl spaces, and other enclosed or partially-enclosed areas, even with ventilation.
 Generators can produce high levels of carbon monoxide very quickly.

-- Opening doors and windows or using fans will not prevent CO build-up in the home.
-When you use a portable generator, remember that you cannot smell or see CO.
-Even if you can’t smell exhaust fumes, you may still be exposed to CO.
+- Opening doors and windows or using fans will not prevent carbon monoxide build-up in the home.
+When you use a portable generator, remember that you cannot smell or see carbon monoxide.
+Even if you can’t smell exhaust fumes, you may still be exposed to carbon monoxide.

 - If you start to feel sick, dizzy or weak while using a generator, get to fresh air RIGHT AWAY.
 DO NOT DELAY.
-The CO from generators can rapidly lead to full incapacitation and death.
+The carbon monoxide from generators can rapidly lead to full incapacitation and death.

 - If you experience serious symptoms, get medical attention immediately.
-Inform medical staff that CO poisoning is suspected.
+Inform medical staff that carbon monoxide poisoning is suspected.
 If you experienced symptoms while indoors, have someone call the fire department to determine when it is safe to re-enter the building.

-- Install battery-operated CO alarms or plug-in CO alarms with battery back-up in your home, according to the manufacturer’s installation instructions.
-The CO alarms should be certified to the requirements of the latest safety standards for CO alarms (UL 2034, IAS 6-96, or CSA 6.19.01).
+- Install battery-operated carbon monoxide alarms or plug-in carbon monoxide alarms with battery back-up in your home, according to the manufacturer’s installation instructions.
+The carbon monoxide alarms should be certified to the requirements of the latest safety standards for carbon monoxide alarms (UL 2034, IAS 6-96, or CSA 6.19.01).

-- Test your CO alarms frequently and replace dead batteries.
+- Test your carbon monoxide alarms frequently and replace dead batteries.

 To maintain the safety and quality of electric service, Entergy requires generators connected to the grid to be registered and meet the same safety and reliability standards as Entergy’s generators.
-For more information, please call 1-800-ENTERGY (368-3749).
+For more information on connecting a generator to the electric grid, please call 1-800-ENTERGY (1-800-368-3749).